VPAT

 Level AAA

 Partially supports The core Moodle system does not provide pronunciation support in most cases.
-However, Moodle does provide the facilities for user-created content to comply with this success criterion, including markup, automatic glossary linking, and the ability for a user to add additional content.
+However, Moodle provides facilities for user-created content to comply with this success criterion, including markup, automatic glossary linking, and the ability for users to add additional content.

 3.2.1 On Focus